zackstout/beatles-songwriting/README.md

 # Songwriting Secrets of the Beatles

-A ✅ next to a song signifies that we have added the song to the playlist, and listened to it.
+A ✅ next to a song signifies that we have listened to it.

-'voice leading table' should be a phrase, alongside 'table of examples'

 Here is a [link to the source pdf](https://dn790008.ca.archive.org/0/items/songwriting-secrets-of-the-beatles/Songwriting%20Secrets%20of%20The%20Beatles.pdf).

-We need to go through first 5 chapters and listen to songs.
-Get the jist.

-Then hit up 6 through 8.
+---

+## Tables of Examples

+- (p.
+12) Dramatic dominants
+- (p.
+19) Dramatic dominants #2
+- (p.
+45) "The IV-iv minor 'miracle move'"
+- (p.
+60) The Beatles and the I-vi-IV-V turnaround
+- (p.
+76) McCartney's 'formula' - The 'iii-chord Trick'
+- (pp. 104-105) 'The middle feeling' imperfect cadence

+## Voice Leading Tables

 ---